autheo-network/go-sdk-dev/README.md

 Jump into container:
 ```
-docker exec -it go-solc-container sh
+docker exec -it go-sdk-container sh
 ```

 Check the versions: